WakiMak/trentent.github.io-forked/_posts/2014-06-10-appv-5-shared-content-store-performance-profiled-vs-local-disk.md

 For the 30 runs the Local Disk deviated +/- 0.2s from average so the range was from 9.4s to 9.8s.

-For the SCS the deviation was much bigger, probably to be expected when you&#8217;re pulling from a file share 6ms away across a shared pipe. Â Deviation on the network was:
+For the SCS the deviation was much bigger, probably to be expected when you're pulling from a file share 6ms away across a shared pipe. Â Deviation on the network was:
-+/- 1.85s with a range from 8.2s to 11.9s. Â Amazingly, there were numerous runs where the network bested the local disk under 9.4s for launch time. Â I&#8217;m sure if the SCS was local we&#8217;d get even more consistent performance and probably even faster performance. Â A local server to the share gets about 8x better IOMeter numbers.
++/- 1.85s with a range from 8.2s to 11.9s. Â Amazingly, there were numerous runs where the network bested the local disk under 9.4s for launch time. Â I'm sure if the SCS was local we'd get even more consistent performance and probably even faster performance. Â A local server to the share gets about 8x better IOMeter numbers.

 Now, how about when the application has already been launched so files are cached? Â Results (average of all 30 runs):